Improving Self-Esteem

 If the anxiety you feel is unmanageable, has been going on for more than two weeks, and it is interfering with your daily life or relationships than perhaps you can think about visiting with a mental health professional and figuring out a best course of action.

 For many, coping with change is hard enough, let alone the emotions many may face such as fear and anxiety due to changes in daily routines.
-Added stress from job loss and inability to cover expenses, illness, and or loss of a loved, one may cause anxiety and panic.
-Learn 6 tips to help you cope with these emotions and check out some of our highly recommended apps that may help decrease your anxiety.
+Added stress from job loss and inability to cover expenses, illness, or loss of a loved, may cause anxiety and panic.
+Learn these six tips to help you cope with these emotions.

 Breathing slowly and deeply.
 Anxiety can cause you to breathe very quickly, which makes both the mental and physical symptoms of a panic attack or generalized anxiety even worse.
 When you start to feel panicky, be sure to take slow, deep breaths to soothe your mind and body.
 Be sure to breathe using “belly breathing” also known as diaphragmatic breathing.